Smart meter billing issues with solar panels: what UK homeowners need to know

 The numbers you see aren’t always the full picture.
 Many suppliers still rely on separate systems for billing gas and electricity, so it can take weeks before things are "balanced."
 The most reliable way to track solar panel performance is through your inverter app, not your smart meter display.

-Always request a manual check
+Always request manual verifications

 If your solar app or account shows a large credit, it’s worth calling your supplier and asking them to verify the figure before getting too excited.

-Don’t leave it sitting there
+Don't leave credits sitting your account

 Get in the habit of claiming back your balance rather than letting it sit in your account.
 Some suppliers are happy to hold on to your money longer than necessary.